liesnikov/extensible-elaborator/paper/main.md

 The first one is, indeed, the addition of a separate case in the syntax traversal, however contained.
 The second one lies in the purely syntactical part of the compiler.
 We need the pre-processor to insert the placeholder terms in the surface syntax.
-Particularly, we need to desugar declarations of functions in the following way:
+Particularly, we need to desugar declarations of functions in the following way.

 For any declaration of a function `f` with some implicit argument `a`:
 ```